sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntaxdefs.md

 Follow these steps to perform the conversion:

-    - Make sure that `Automatic` is selected in **Tools | Build System**, or select `Convert to ...`
+- Make sure that `Automatic` is selected in **Tools | Build System**, or select `Convert to ...`.
-    - Press :kbd:`F7`
+- Press <kbd>Ctrl + B</kbd>.
-    - A `.tmLanguage` file will be generated for you in the same folder as your `.YAML-tmLanguage` file
+  A `.tmLanguage` file will be generated for you in the same folder as your `.YAML-tmLanguage` file.
-    - Sublime Text will reload the changes to the syntax definition
+- Sublime Text will reload the changes to the syntax definition.

-In case you are wondering why PackageDev knows what you want to convert your file to: It's specified in the first comment line.
+In case you are wondering why :PackageDev: knows what you want to convert your file to: It's specified in the first comment line.

 You have now created your first syntax definition.
 Next, open a new file and